Jul

 Once you have determined the appropriate person or persons to request being appointed as guardian of the person and of the estate of the Ward, that person or persons should file an application for his or her appointment with the probate court where the Ward lives.
 The doctor’s exam record must be filed with the application.

-The application process also requires that the applicant request appointment of an "attorney ad litem" to represent and protect the interests of the Ward.
+The application process also requires that the applicant request the appointment of an "attorney ad litem" to represent and protect the interests of the Ward.

 5. Serve the Ward and specified relatives with notice of the application.